Skip to content

 #Package scripts

-For local repeatability, add Critiq to the same script surface your team already uses for tests and linting.
+For local repeatability, add Critiq to the same script surface your team already uses for tests and linting after you pin the packages.

 json